Emigrant vs Immigrant redirects here.

 |Definition||To "emigrate" means to leave one country or region to settle in another.||To "immigrate" means to come to a country of which one is not a native, usually for permanent residence.|

-Therefore, the difference between emigrate and immigrate relates to the point of view of which country is the country of origin and which is the destination country.
-You emigrate from one country and immigrate to another country.
+The difference between emigrant and immigrant relates to the point of view of which country is the country of origin and which is the destination country.

 - The Polenskis immigrated to Canada in 1943.